 - Sales cost (if acquisition cost is high, margin needs to fund growth)

 If your math says the price is too high for the market, the CFO move is not “discount.”
-The CFO move is:
+The CFO move is to revisit your offer design—often with help from top fractional CFO services for growth—and then:

 - Reduce scope